Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-nmrg-mcp-nm.md

     "write memory"
   ]

-#Feedbacks received by MCP client in Json of different vendors
+#Feedbacks received by the MCP client of different vendors
 {
     "status": "success",
     "message": "OSPF configuration applied successfully on device 192.168.10.1",